Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 We are using the `Netfilter <http://www.netfilter.org/>`_ firewall, also known as ``iptables``.

-We provide a complete and fully commented iptable configuration script, customized for the hosting of Orge servers, `iptables.rules-Gateway.sh <http://ceylan.svn.sourceforge.net/viewvc/ceylan/Ceylan/trunk/src/code/scripts/shell/iptables.rules-OrgeServer.sh?view=markup>`_.
+We provide a complete and fully commented iptable configuration script, customized for the hosting of Orge servers, `iptables.rules-OrgeServer.sh <http://ceylan.svn.sourceforge.net/viewvc/ceylan/Ceylan/trunk/src/code/scripts/shell/iptables.rules-OrgeServer.sh?view=markup>`_.

 The ``Orge section`` is the part we are interested in here [#]_:

-  - a TCP port *could* be left open for the ``epmd`` daemon, although it is seldom necessary and it would create a security risk; thus we chose not to let the EPMD port opened, and to have it run on port 4269, instead of its default one (4369)
+  - a TCP port *could* be left open for the ``epmd`` daemon, although it is seldom necessary and it would create a security risk; thus we chose not to let the EPMD port opened, and to have it run on port 4269, instead of its default one (4369); we could also restrict the access to that port to specific source IP address(es)

   - a TCP port range (51000 to 51999) is left open for dynamically created Erlang connections to clients (thus with this setting no more than 1000 concurrent connections are allowed), knowing that the interpreter too must be given this range (thanks to the ``inet_dist_listen_min/max`` kernel options)

 .. [#] More informations about Erlang and firewalling issues can be found in this `article <http://www.bluishcoder.co.nz/2005/11/distributed-erlang-and-firewalls.html>`_.

 We did our best to create the most secure rules.
 Any feedback about them would be appreciated.
 Of course, depending on the configuration and the services that run on your server, this script should be customized accordingly (ex: regarding the name of the network interfaces).
 Only SSH login is allowed.

 With the basic default configuration, an Orge server has to open various ports, listed below.

+Depending on the Orge server implementation, either we stay completely in the TCP realm, or we rely on an hybrid approach, making use of TCP and UDP for different purposes (typically, content streaming and world update, respectively).

 Main TCP listening port
 ***********************

-This port handles all incoming client connections, which will result in the creation of a short-lived per-client TCP socket, dedicated notably to administration (ex: client authentication) and data streaming (ex: downloading of newer simulation resources).
+This port handles initially each and every incoming client connection, which will result in the creation of a short-lived per-client TCP socket, dedicated notably to administration (ex: client authentication), data streaming (ex: downloading of newer simulation resources) and more generally most if not all communications with the client.

 This main TCP listening port is set by default to ``9512``, see orge_tcp_server.hrl_.